 A text on capital and creativity

-He coined the idea of “social sculpture” to imagine a world in which everyone can be an artist and the art is the act of creativity itself
+Coined the idea of “social sculpture” to imagine a world in which everyone can be an artist and the art is the act of creativity itself.

-Beuys saw the artist as a healer who could remedy social harm
+Saw the artist as a healer who could remedy social harm.

 “Money is not capital at all.